Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 # Parameter handling

 So far we have not added any parameters to our routes.
-Similar to the command line, Icinga Web provides simple access to URL parameters.
+Similar to the `Command` class, an Icinga Web `Controller` provides simple access to URL parameters.

 Access is as follows: